 - Share information about our grants with local, regional, and state media.

-- Brainstorm ideas with you for getting the word out about your grant.
+- Brainstorm ideas – in addition to those listed above – with you for getting the word out about your grant.

 - Help you target appropriate media.

 - Review your press announcement and other publicity materials relating to your grant.